millassch/millassch/README.md

 - 👋 Hi, I’m @millassch
 - 👀 I’m interested in Data Analytics and Data Science
 - 🌱 I’m currently learning coding in general
 - 💞️ I’m looking to collaborate on...
-I'm not ready to colaborate yet
+I'm not ready to collaborate yet
-- 📫 How to reach me at www.millaschneider.com
+- 📫 How to reach me - www.millaschneider.com

 <!---
 millassch/millassch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.